dimitrisraptis96/personal-website/README.md

 Hey all 👋

-My name is Dimitris and I'm a **front-end developer** or **User Interface designer**.
-That depends on the project I'm interested in.
+My name is Dimitris and I'm a **developer** or **designer**.
 My passion is to design and build awesome, user-centric apps that add value to someone's life. 🧠

 &nbsp;